Miss S. Irvine

-As you are aware I am your child’s year 6 teacher and I am really looking forward to working with the class during their final primary school year.
+As you are aware I am Miss Irvine and I will be your child’s year 6 teacher and I am really looking forward to working with the class during their final primary school year.
 Over the year, I will be helping to prepare the children for their transition to high school as well as their end of Key Stage 2 SATs.
 In order for us to be successful I would appreciate your continuous help and support.

 In year 6 the children are all expected to achieve their year 6 Age Related Expectations (ARE) and to be fully prepared for high school.
 At Evelyn Street we recognise that each pupil has specific requirements therefore we offer personalised learning catering for all needs and abilities.
 To operate this bespoke curriculum we are lucky to have a number of additional adults who will support the children throughout each week.

-Mrs Breary, Mr James and Mrs Hadwin are all working with the year 6 class this year.
+Mrs Breary, Mrs Lawton, Mrs Connolly and Miss Cooper are all working with the year 6 class this year.
 This will be in class support as well as intervention groups and 1:1 sessions.

 This year will be a very busy year and your continuous support is very much appreciated.
 I want to make your child’s final year at Evelyn Street Primary School as successful as possible and equip them with the skills needed for high school.
 If you have any questions or concerns at any point during the year please make an appointment to see me.
 Any feedback will be very much appreciated and your contribution is highly valued.